Interesting places to see and visit in the South of France + Monaco

 stayed there because of a cholera epidemic had closed the

-Italian border.They stayed, built a villa and spread the
+Italian border.They stayed, built a villa and spread the word

-were regular visitors.
+regular visitors.
 Towards the end of the 19th century,because

 of the mild winter climate over 3,000 families were staying